 Tech debt is normal work

-We have done some experiments recently of measuring avg. ticket time, and when coupled with operation tickets (as we call them) they drag your avg. down if they not getting attended to.
+We have done some experiments recently to measure avg. ticket time, and when coupled with operation tickets (as we call them) they drag your avg. down if they not getting attended to.
 This helps the product owner to prioritize correctly and understand the impact.

 Tech debt sprints